Luch-shiy/rsschool-cv/cv.md

 If you're looking for someone who is curious, driven, and loves to learn, I'm your person.
 ## Skills
 ### Technical:
 • Coding: Pyhton, Django, HTML, CSS
 • Problem Solving
 • Software Development: Experience with Test driven development
 • Data Analysis: Basic understanding of data analysis techniques and tools

 ### Soft Skills:
 • Communication: Excellent written and verbal communication skills
 • Teamwork: Collaborative and enjoys working in a team environment
 • Time Management: Highly organized and efficient in managing time and tasks
 • Adaptability: Open to new challenges and adaptable to changing environments
 • Self-Learning: Passionate about continuous learning and development

 ### Other:
-• English C1
+• English: C1

 ## Code example(s)
 ```python